cmdcolin/Tiberius/README.md

 ```
 Tensorflow should be installed with GPU support.
 If you are using conda, you can install it with these [instructions](docs/install_tensorflow.md).

-Alternatively, you can install Tesorflow using pip:
+Alternatively, you can install Tensorflow using pip:
 ```shell
 pip install tensorflow-gpu==2.10.*
 ```